hoytech/quadrable/README.md

 Quadrable © 2020 Doug Hoyte.

-It is licensed under the 2-clause BSD license.
-See the LICENSE file for details.
+2-clause BSD license.
+See the LICENSE file.